>

 Skater IconWhen the cold winds of winter descend upon the region, the Rideau does not shut down.
 The residents of Ottawa strap on their skates and enjoy crisp winter days by skating on the frozen canal.
 The Rideau Canal Skateway holds the Guinness World Record as the world's largest naturally frozen ice rink.
 The 7.8 km long skateway is 165,621 m2, equivalent in size to 90 Olympic sized rinks.
 Skating on the canal has become a favourite pastime of winter visitors, especially during Ottawa's winter festival, Winterlude (first three weekends of February).
 It's a great way to see some of the sights, and you can enjoy a delicious Beaver Tail from one of the kiosks on the canal in the centre of downtown.

 The National Capital Commission maintains the skating section of the canal in winter.
 Visit their skating conditions website for current information.
-You can also call their toll free number to obtain information about ice conditions (and anything else to do with Ottawa tourism)- 1-800-465-1867.
-You may initially reach a short recorded message, but the line is staffed by live persons during the workweek normal workday hours.
-The local city number, which gives a pre-recorded message 24 hrs. a day and is updated daily is (613) 239-5234.
 A red flag flying over the canal means it is closed to skating; a yellow flag means the conditions are fair to good and a green flag means very good to excellent.

 Skiing and Snowshoeing